FiFiFiZ/Minebusters/README.md

-# Minesweepsters
+# Minesweeper
-A minesweeper game where you direct your citizens find mines!
+A Pygame-based minesweeper with new features!